[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 Lipedema

-Lipedema is an inherited (genetic) circulatory disorder that affects mostly women and it rarely affects men.
+Lipedema is an inherited circulatory disorder that affects mostly women and only rarely occurs in men.

-Lipedema is also known as painful fat syndrome, because patients with it so often complain of pain when the shin bone is touched.
+Lipedema is also known to as painful fat syndrome because patients with it often complain of pain when the shin bone is touched.

 <more...>